PostHog/posthog.com/contents/tutorials/nextjs-ab-tests.md

 ### Server-side rendering

 Notice when you refresh the call to action flickers between "Click me" and "Learn more."
-This is because it takes time for React, the PostHog script, and feature flags to load.
+This is because it takes time for React and PostHog to load.

 Server-side rendering the feature flag is a way to limit this.
 This is getting the data about the feature flag before the client loads, so the call to action only requires React to load on the client-side.